Documentation

 }

-• id: the brand ID.
-Every brand in your store has a unique ID that can be found under Catalog > Brands in the admin.
+• id: Brand ID.
+Every brand in your store has a unique ID that can be found under Catalog > Brands in the VTEX Admin.

-• keywords: an object containing the translations of each substitute word of the brand.
+• keywords: Object containing the translations of each similar word for the brand.

 Product